|

 3. Place 1 1/2 into the mason jar.
 You will need 1 1/2 pods for every 8oz of alcohol.

-4. Fill jar to the fill line and place lid on
+4. Fill the jar to the fill line and place the lid on

 6. Allow the vanilla to soak (extract) for about 2- 4 months

 7. Make sure to check vanilla monthly as it sits as home temperatures vary and you may find it done sooner or later than the 3-4-month mark.
-The vanilla is ready when it smells of just vanilla and the alcohol smell is gone.
+The vanilla is ready when it has darkened and it smells of sweet vanilla.
+The alcohol smell will be much less pungent when it is ready for use.

 Notes